 Writing letters of recommendation for residency

-Undergraduate Medical Education (UME) begins accepting letters of recommendation (LORs) in July of the year the student is applying for residency (ie, the summer of their fourth year for most applicants).
-If a student requests a letter from you before this time, we suggest that you draft the letter while the student’s performance is fresh in your memory; however, please do not submit it to UME until the student officially requests that the LOR be submitted after July 1.
-It is highly recommended that letters be submitted by September 15, and no later than October 1.
+Undergraduate Medical Education (UME) begins accepting letters of recommendation (LORs) in May of the year the student is applying for residency.
+If a student requests a letter from you before this time, we suggest that you draft the letter while the student’s performance is fresh in your memory; however, please do not submit it to UME until the student is preparing his/her application and officially requests that the LOR be submitted.
+It is highly recommended that letters be submitted by September 15 of the year in which a student is applying.

 To help you in preparing a strong LOR, you may ask the student to provide you with a current CV and the personal statement that the student is writing for his/her application to residency.
 You may also want to discuss with the student his/her goals and aspirations, and specific strengths the applicant believes he/she will bring to a residency program and the profession of medicine.

 There are three important components to a compelling letter of recommendation:

 - Your assessment of the student’s strengths, preferably from working directly with him or her

 - Your assessment of how the student will perform as a resident and future member of that specialty

 - Anything that may distinguish this applicant from others

 - Limit your letter to one or two pages.